Skip to content

 Word for the Web Transcribe Feature

 Microsoft also offers a handy Word for the web Transcribe feature, designed to help you transcribe audio and video recordings.
 It is a good option if you’re transcribing your Microsoft Teams meeting into Word.
-That said, Word for the Web uses automated technology, which should be OK for general use, however, if you need 99%+ accuracy, this may not the best solution.
+That said, Word for the Web uses automated technology, which should be OK for general use; however, if you need 99%+ accuracy, this may not be the best solution.
 And, this is where Ditto Transcripts shines!

 Nonetheless, here’s how it works: